Office of the Provost

 President of the Student Government Association

-All nominations are referred to the Honorary Degree Committee, whose recommendation is transmitted by its chairperson to the University President.
-After review and approval by the President, the nominee's name and supporting documents are submitted to the IHL for formal action.
+All nominations are referred to the Honorary Degree Committee, whose recommendation is transmitted by its chairperson to the Provost, who will then make a recommendation to the University President.
+After review and approval by the President, the nominee's name and supporting documents are submitted to IHL for formal action.

 For the screening review, the following confidential documentation is required: